apache/skywalking-eyes/README.md

       # config: .licenserc.yaml # optional: set the config file.
 The default value is `.licenserc.yaml`.
       # token: # optional: the token that license eye uses when it needs to comment on the pull request.
 Set to empty ("") to disable commenting on pull request.
 The default value is ${{ github.token }}
       # mode: # optional: Which mode License-Eye should be run in.
 Choices are `check` or `fix`.
 The default value is `check`.
+      # subcommand: # optional: Which subcommand License Eye should be run in.
+Choices are `header` or `dependency`.
+The default value is `header`.
 ```

 Add a `.licenserc.yaml` in the root of your project, for Apache Software Foundation projects, the following configuration should be enough.